jjvanzon/Circular-Language-Spec-Plans/current/strategy.md

     -----

     - Maybe try not to worry about the details.
 They might resolve naturally later, perhaps when programming an application for it.
-A side-effect of covering much detail, might be imposing rules, that you would later break.
+A side-effect of covering much detail, might be imposing rules, that you might later break.
 Or that effort goes into coming up with rules, that are hard to uphold.
 Rule-richness may get rules stuck on each other.

     - The list above may work well as a set of guidelines for a sort of 'prototyping' part of a project, as opposed to a 'finishing touches' part of a project.